RecursiveHook/vortex-nier-automata/README.md

 ## Vortex mod support for NieR Automata

-Vortex Extension for NieR:Automata (Game of the YoRHa Edition) on Steam.
+Vortex Extension for NieR:Automata (Game of the YoRHa Edition) on Steam

 ### References